flux-framework/flux-operator/docs/getting_started/custom-resource-definition.md

   size: 4
 ```

+The size will always be the minimum number of pods that the Flux broker is required to see online
+in order to start (meaning for the time being, all of them).

 ### tasks

 The `tasks` variable under the spec is the number of tasks that each pod in the MiniCluster should be given.